tobias-ericsson/dotfiles/README.md

 dotfiles
 ========

-a place to upload, download, and share configuration and setting files
+A place to upload, download, and share configuration and setting files.

-run setupdotfiles.sh to set up symlinks for dotfiles.
+Run `task all` to set up symlinks for dotfiles.

+Run `task --list-all` for more options.